 Statistical Analyses All statistical analyses were run in R version 3.1.3.
 We compared visitation (pre-landing) behavior to ambush bug-occupied versus control flowers using linear modeling, with the sex of the visiting bee, the presence of ambush bugs, and their interaction as fixed effects.
 We summed visits to each experimental flower over the three-day period and assessed the effects of ambush bug presence on the total number of bee visits, the number of bees that landed on flowers, the proportion of visits that landed, and the proportion of landing bees that collected nectar and pollen.
 Given that only female bees collected pollen, we excluded males from the pollen collection analysis and only had the main effect of ambush bug presence as a fixed factor.
 To meet the assumptions of normality, we log10 transformed the total number of visits to flowers, log10(+1) transformed the total number of bees that landed on flowers, and logit-transformed the proportion of visits that landed on flowers, collected nectar, or collected pollen (Warton and Hui 2011).
 We compared the duration of landing visits with a linear mixed effect model (lme4 package) and log10-transformed the seconds spent per flower.
 We included the sex of bee, treatment, and their interaction as fixed effects and included a unique flower ID to account for multiple measures of bee visit duration on the same plant.
-A significant effect of ambush bug presence on visitation would suggest that bees can perceive them from a distance, while an interaction between sex and ambush bug presence would suggest that either male bees perceive ambush bugs differently, or that the perceived risk of visiting flowers is different for male and female bees.
+A significant effect of ambush bug presence on visitation would suggest that bees can perceive them from a distance, while an interaction between sex and ambush bug presence would suggest that either male and female bees perceive ambush bugs differently, or that the perceived risk of visiting flowers is different for male and female bees.

 Results

 Video footage revealed that ambush bugs tended to remain stationary on the periphery of the floral disk, staying in place for 8:52.2 (SE + 28.7 seconds) minutes on average.
-Overall, we observed 704 individual bees from 14 genera of visiting sunflowers during recording bouts.
+Overall, we observed 704 individual bees from 14 genera visiting sunflowers during recording bouts.
 As expected, long-horned bees were by far the most frequent visitors, making up 87% of all recorded visits (Table 1).
 Of the other genera that visited the patches, only three, Bombus, Apis, and Halictus (entirely Halictus ligatus), included species are known to be eusocial.
 Those eusocial bees accounted for just 5 % of all recorded visits.
-Of the 704 total recorded visits to ambush bug occupied flowers, only two predation events were recorded, representing just 0.3% of visits to occupied flowers.
-One ambush bug successfully captured and fed on a foraging honeybee, the other captured and killed a male Melissodes.
+Of the 704 total recorded visits to ambush bug occupied flowers, only one predation event was recorded, representing just 0.15% of visits to occupied flowers.
+The ambush bug successfully captured and fed on a foraging honeybee.
+The honeybee landed on top of the ambush bug with its head and abdomen oriented in the same direction as the predator.
+As the bee moved towards the center of the flower, the ambush bug grasped it with its forelegs and inserted its beak in the membrane between the head and thorax.
+The bee beat its wings and attempted to sting the bug but was unable free itself.
+After 25 seconds the bee stopped struggling.
+Over the course of 9 minutes the ambush bug repositions itself so the bee is hanging straight down from the flower.
+No attempted predation events were observed.

 Bee Visitation to Flowers